Code of Conduct

 What is a code of conduct?

-A code of conduct is a set of values, rules, standards, and principles outlining what employers expect from staff within an organization.
+A code of conductis a set of values, rules, and principles that outline what employers expect from their staff.

-• A code of ethics is broader, providing a set of principles that affect employee mindset and decision-making.
+• A code of ethics provides broader guidelines to influence employee mindset and decision-making

 Why create a code of conduct